 An authorisation from the CMVM is required before setting up a retail fund.
-In making a request for an authorisation, the management company of the retail fund must provide the CMVM with the fund's documentation, notably the draft simplified prospectus and the full prospectus of the fund, which must also include the fund regulation.
+In making a request for an authorisation, the management company of the retail fund must provide the CMVM with the fund's documentation, notably the Key investor information document (KIID) and the full prospectus of the fund, which must also include the fund regulation.

-Besides that, the CMVM must also be given copies of the agreements to be executed between the management company and:
+In addition, the CMVM must also be given copies of the agreements to be executed between the management company and:

-- · The depositary. - Distributors or entities that will market the fund. - Any other entities that will render services to the fund or management company.
+- The depositary. - Distributors or entities that will market the fund. - Any other entities that will render services to the fund or management company.